-Her father had worked so exhaustively by 1899, the doctors advised him to take it easy, (so Ned wanted to hunt grizzly bear, in Alaska!)
-And of course for any normal, sane person, the next step would be to re-outfit an ocean-going vessel and fill it with scientists, photographers, marine biologists of the day, zoologists and a newspaper man or two, founders and fellows of National Geographical Society, guides and muscle.
-More than likely, the muscle doubled as the wait staff.
+Her father had worked so exhaustively by 1899, his doctors advised him to take it easy.
+Of course for any normal, sane person, the next step would be to re-outfit an ocean-going vessel and fill it with scientists, photographers, marine biologists of the day, zoologists and a newspaper man or two, founders and fellows of National Geographical Society, guides and muscle.
+Under the guise of wanting to hunt grizzly bear in Alaska, they set sail.

-The Harriman expedition (was actually an organizational structuring – a modern event that can be equated to when Al Gore invited all of the weather and meteorologists from TV-Cable-Radio to the White House in an attempt to influence the national trend, [and only equated because of the power of the media] post haste.
-Harriman’s expedition set in motion moneyed Americas interests – past their death- through foundations – the Bilderbergs of the day)
+The Harriman expedition was actually an organizational structuring designed to change America in an image not envisioned by the Founders but rather a vision of a monied elite who believed in their dark hearts that they could make the world better than the creator who had endowed America’s birthright.
+(A modern event that can be equated to when Al Gore invited all of the weather and meteorologists from TV-Cable-Radio to the White House in an attempt to influence the national consensus that global warming was scientific fact. [and only equated because of the power of the media].
+Harriman’s expedition set in motion moneyed Americas interests – which survived past their deaths, through foundations – the Bilderbergs of the day).

-A seven year old W. Averell Harriman was also one of about 100 family members aboard with the scientific survey.
-Five years after the young Harrimans visited Czarist Russia, the Japanese war lords, fueled by American bankers, declared war on Russia.
+A seven year-old W. Averell Harriman (future Ambassador to U.S.S.R.) was also one of about 100 family members aboard with the scientific survey.
+Five years after the young Harrimans visited Czarist Russia, the Japanese war lords (fueled by American bankers) declared war on Russia.
 The Japanese attacked the Russian Far East Fleet at Port Arthur, three hours before the Russian Government received the Japanese declaration of war.

 Mary managed Arden House after E.H.
 Harriman’s death in 1909.
 Mary’s brother Averell attended Groton School, then attended Yale and was made Skull and Bones (brother E. Rowland Harriman, was also Skull and Bones).